 Childhood nutrition is my passion.
 Helping parents, professionals, businesses and organizations impact the future health of children is my purpose.

-There, I worked as a nutrition support dietitian, managing intravenous nutrition for kids undergoing bone marrow transplantation, gastro-intestinal diseases, cardiac surgery and intensive care.
+There, I worked as a nutrition support dietitian, managing intravenous nutrition for kids undergoing bone marrow transplantation, gastro-intestinal diseases, cardiac surgery, and intensive care.

 I learned a lot about nutrition management of the chronically ill, hospitalized child during this time.

-Becoming a Mom Changed Everything
+From Pediatric Dietitian to Becoming a Mom

 Little did I know!

-As a first time mom, I was not immune to the stressors, questions and humbling experiences that parenthood serves us all.
-In fact, I struggled quite a bit with feeding my first daughter.
+As a first time mom, I was not immune to the stress, questions, and humbling experiences that parenthood serves us all.

 Sure, I gave her healthy food, but she was less than interested.
 I worried she didn’t eat enough.
 Meanwhile, our parent-child dynamic was deteriorating.
 Feeding her was stressful.
-I’m pretty sure she wasn’t excited to come to the highchair for mealtime, either.

-As a result, she was underweight at a year old and anemic by 18 months.
-I was discouraged and embarrassed.
+As a result, she was underweight at one and anemic by 18 months.

-I had to dig.
-Deeply.
+I had to dig…deeply.

-My training didn’t prepare me for the day-to-day realities of feeding children.
+My nutrition training didn’t prepare me for the realities of feeding children.
 My hospital experiences didn’t afford me the confidence to answer the simplest of questions: How do I get my daughter to eat?

-A New Framework for Childhood Nutrition
+A Fresh Framework for Childhood Nutrition

 There had to be a better way.